Tim Kennedy (politician): Elections

-In 2010, Kennedy challenged incumbent William Stachowski for the Democratic nomination for the 58th District in the New York State Senate.
+In 2010, Kennedy challenged incumbent William Stachowski for the Democratic nomination for the 58th district in the New York State Senate.
 Kennedy also earned the endorsement of the Conservative Party, which had previously supported Stachowski.
 Stachowski was one of eight Democratic state senators who had voted against a bill allowing same-sex marriage in New York, while Kennedy supported it, earning him the backing of gay rights organizations in the primary.
-Kennedy ultimately defeated Stachowski by a margin of 63%-26%. amid a wave of anti-incumbent voter sentiment.
+Kennedy ultimately defeated Stachowski by a margin of 63% to 26%. amid a wave of anti-incumbent voter sentiment.
 Stachowski remained on the ballot on the Independence Party and Working Families Party lines.

 In the 2010 general election, Kennedy defeated Republican Assemblyman Jack Quinn III, gaining 47% of the vote to Quinn's 45%.
 The remaining votes went to Stachowski.